vmware-archive/vcd-ext-sdk/packages/plugin-builders/README.md

 - Regular, implemented by 3rd parties
 - Hyper, this type of UI Plugins support the regular with: JS isolation, CSS isolation and more.

-Now, the PostCSS Plugins are not used by the Regular UI Plugins in build time, it's used only by the Hyper ones.
+The PostCSS Plugins are not used by the Regular UI Plugins at build time, it's used only by the Hyper ones.

 We have only one PostCSS Plugin which ensures that when you load the Regular UI Plugin in the browser it doesn't look expanded or collapsed.
 This could happen if you based your CSS rem is based on different base than VMware Cloud Director UI.
 For example you wrote your `UI Plugin with 1rem = 16px` but `Cloud Director 1rem = 24px`, in that case your UI Plugin will be `expanded`.